diepet/spring-tx-eventpublisher/README.md

 		// some db stuff

-		// the event will be published only if the transaction completes successfully transactionalEventPublisher.publishEvent(new CustomTransactionalEvent("Product created"));
+		// the event will be published automatically later,
+		// only if the transaction completes successfully transactionalEventPublisher.publishEvent(new CustomTransactionalEvent("Product created"));

 		// some db stuff